 You do need to take your time ensuring the gorilla arms are securely fastened to whatever you are using as a prop.

-Hope this list of the best tripods under $100 helps you find a tripod that works for you.
-If you have any questions, be sure to ask below.
+Hope this list of the best tripods under $100 helped you find one that works for you.
+If you have any questions about the various tripod types, be sure to ask below.